Integrated Climate and Earth System Sciences

 Detailed knowledge of these individual processes is crucial but not always sufficient to grasp the Earth and climate system as a whole.
 It takes the combined disciplines of the natural sciences, social sciences, and economics to understand, predict, and mitigate climate change as well as to develop adaptation scenarios.

 Interdisciplinary education and research at SICSS

-SICSS is committed to interdisciplinary and research-oriented education in Earth and climate system science.
+SICSS is committed to interdisciplinary and research-oriented education in climate and earth system science.
 SICSS brings together students and doctoral candidates from different disciplines and with different areas of expertise.
 This fosters integrated and innovative training.
 SICSS prepares you to work as an expert in various fields of climate change: As a researcher in the natural and social sciences or economics or as a consultant in national and international organizations.
 We conduct intensive discipline-specific and interdisciplinary research, provide individual support and supervision, and boast an international environment that makes working here especially inspiring.